akrasuski1/halb-cpu/dtl-vs-ttl.md

 # Verdict

+TODO:rewrite

-DTL uses 3R, 3D and 1T per inverter and has ~3us rise time.
-TTL without pullup uses 1R and 2T per inverter and has rise on the order of 1us, precise value depending on actual resistor choice.
+DTL uses 2R, 3D and 1T per inverter and has ~3us rise time.
+TTL uses 2R and 2T per inverter and has rise on the order of 1us, precise value depending on actual resistor choice.
 TTL seems like a better choice here.